Steinhausen

 knowledge, resourcefulness and creativity as an asset to you because I can

-provide ideas and solutions to quickly resolve issues raised by my inspection.
+provide ideas and solutions to quickly resolve issues raised by my inspections.

 Repeat